 Over the last 15 years, there has been a shift in the healthcare industry from the traditional fee-for-service model to value-based contracts.
 Rather than paying for healthcare services based only on the number of services provided, a value-based contract is influenced by the quality of the service provided to the patient.

 This type of contract is connected to patient outcomes and drug efficacy.
-However, the adoption of value-based contracts has been slower than expected, and some providers are still hesitant to adopt this model.
+However, the adoption of value-based contracts has been slower than expected, and some payers, providers, and pharmaceutical manufacturers are still hesitant to adopt this model.
 Let’s look at the pros and cons of this type of contract and how artificial intelligence (AI) can optimize a value-based contract:

 Pros of Value-Based Contracts

 Value-based contracts put the quality of patient outcomes first.
 Tying cost to the quality of service automatically prioritizes patients, in addition to the pros listed here:

 Most value-based contracts aim to reduce costs by eliminating unnecessary services and sharing savings gained through lowering care costs.
 The transition to value-based contracts involves rethinking how payments are reimbursed.
 Generally, payers want to avoid paying for medications that don’t work.

 However, in a value-based contract, the payer only pays if the medication produces the desired effects.
 In turn, pharma receives cost benefits from this arrangement.

 Improves Adherence and Support